The CV objective is regarded as the most important part of the CV. Get your career objective statement right with the help of our samples and guide.

 - In the US and Canada, the term CV refers to a recruitment document that details your career with a strong focus on education.
 It’s used for applying for academic positions.

-- In Europe and New Zealand, a CV is synonymous with a US CV.
-It refers to a brief document summarising your relevant professional experience and skills.
+- In Europe and New Zealand, a CV is synonymous with a US resume It refers to a brief document summarising your relevant professional experience and skills.

-- In Australia and South Africa, both terms CV and CV are part of the vocabulary and each refers to a document resembling an American CV.
+- In Australia and South Africa, both terms CV and resume are part of the vocabulary and each refers to a document resembling an American CV.

 Do you have any other questions about what a CV is?
 Would you like to share your opinion on the subject?
 We’re always happy to hear from you.
 Give us a shout out in the comments below!